 If anyone knows about the costs of growth, it's Brian Rodgers, a successful commercial real estate investor in Austin, who has long been a thorn in the side of his brethren in the real estate industry.
 He has spent innumerable hours and dollars (his own), starting in 2007, challenging the growth-for-growth's sake game that is squashing affordability and the quality of life in Austin, Texas.
-Now, as Austin continues to accelerate unbridled growth, Brian's words in this video of a presentation to the Austin City Council in 2010, is a challenge to US, ordinary citizens, to do the heavy lifting.
-This is why we created the League of Independent Voters in the fall of 2013.
+Now, as Austin continues to accelerate unbridled growth, Brian's words in this video of a presentation citizens in Bastrop in October, 2016, is a great overview of how all growth is NOT good.
+If it is subsidized -- by current residents paying for the infrastructure demands that growth demands for roads, water lines, new police, fire and schools -- it can be devastating to affordability and qualify of life.

 You can also view the power point presentations linked below from a Candidate School for Austin City Council candidates in May 2014.
 This is one of our favorite slides reminding us of a basic rule in biology the growth lobby ignores.